Master of Arts degree with a major in Sociology

 Wynand, Tracie Victoria, "Community development financial institutions (CDFIs): an analysis within the political and economic context of neoliberalism" (2020).
-Theses and projects.
+Cal Poly Humboldt theses and projects.
 358.

 Behavioral Economics Commons, Civic and Community Engagement Commons, Community-Based Research Commons, Income Distribution Commons, Other Sociology Commons, Political Economy Commons, Rural Sociology Commons, Work, Economy and Organizations Commons